cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 <ExpansionPanel title="Show me code for my checkers' blockchain - Including messages">

 Previously, the ABCI application knew of a single transaction type: that of a checkers move with four `int` values.
-With multiple games, this is no longer sufficient, nor viable.
-Additionally, because you are on your way to use the Cosmos SDK, you need to conform to the SDK's way of handling `Tx`.
+With multiple games, this is no longer sufficient nor viable.
+Additionally, you need to conform to the SDK's way of handling `Tx`.
 So to say, you have to **create messages that are then included in a transaction**.

 ## What you need